JohnKang0720/cutoff-program/README.md

 This cutoff program is intended to provide myself/others on future cutoffs as it will give them a better understanding of the increasing competition every year.
 The program is made using R with an implementation of simple, linear regression.

+<h3> Goal </h3>
+The initial goal was to increase the accuracy level in the linear regression.
+To do this, there were a few small methods implemented.
+I had to keep in mind that the data was NOT 100% accurate.
+In that case, I had to find close estimates of the 'grades' using R that would "make sense" (best fitting).

 <h3>Process</h3>